surjos/temp/Tutorial.md

 ### About synching

-When you use the *Razor AHRS* in binary [[Tutorial\#Commands-modes-and-start-up-defaults|output mode]] and the board does not auto-reset (see next section) on connect, you can not tell where one output frame (yaw/pitch/roll) ends and the next one starts.
+When you use the *Razor AHRS* in binary [output mode](Tutorial#commands-modes-and-start-up-defaults) and the board does not auto-reset (see next section) on connect, you can not tell where one output frame (yaw/pitch/roll) ends and the next one starts.
 That is because you tune in to the stream at a random position.
 Just send a synch request, e.g. `#s12` to the *Razor* and it will reply with the synch token `#SYNCH12\r\n`.
 After that starts a new output frame.
-This mechanism is used in the *Processing* test sketch and the [C++ and Android libraries:https://dev.qu.tu-berlin.de/projects/sf-razor-9dof-ahrs/files.
+This mechanism is used in the *Processing* test sketch and the TODO [C++ and Android libraries](https://dev.qu.tu-berlin.de/projects/sf-razor-9dof-ahrs/files).

 ### About auto-reset

 Like most of the *Arduino* boards, the *Razor* has an auto-reset feature, which allows the *Arduino Software* to reset the board via *USB* using the *DTR* line.
 That way you don’t have to press the reset button every time you upload a program to the board.
 The dark side of this is, that it will also cause a reset every time software on your computer opens a serial connection to the board via *USB*, thus every time restarting the *Razor AHRS Firmware*.
-More details about the auto-reset feature can be found”here“:www.arduino.cc/en/Main/ArduinoBoardProMini (see section "Automatic Reset").
+More details about the auto-reset feature can be found [here](http://www.arduino.cc/en/Main/ArduinoBoardProMini) (see section "Automatic Reset").

 Auto-reset does not happen when connecting via *Bluetooth*.